Woocommerce RFQ for Multivendor

-Meanwhile, let’s move forth to see the RFQ workflow between the seller and customers in the frontend.
+Meanwhile, let’s move forth to see the Woocommerce RFQ workflow between the seller and customers in the front end.

 Customer Requests for Quote:

-The customer after logging in and navigate to the Shop page.
+The customer after logging in and navigate to the Product page.
 There they can choose any product for requesting a quote.

-For instance, the customer chooses Happy Ninja 1 for which the customer shall request the quote on tapping the Request for Quote button.
+For instance, the customer chooses Happy Ninja 1 for which the customer shall request the quote by tapping the Request for Quote button.

 This opens up a Request for Quote Form as shown in the image below.

-The customer will have to Enter Quantity which is to be quoted, Enter Description, and also, Add Sample Images.
+The customer will have to Enter the Quantity which is to be quoted, Enter a Description, and also, Add Sample Images.

 Further, the customer may add the Company’s Name, E-mail, Project Description/ Title, or Other Details, if any. and tap on the Request to Quote button.

-As the customer submits the quote, a success message, “Quotation Added Successfully” shall display in the product page as shown in the image below.
+As the customer submits the quote, a success message, “Quotation Added Successfully” shall display on the product page as shown in the image below.